halayuba/laravel-vuejs-tailwind-surf/README.md

 - To see a hosted demo you can visit [laravel-vue-tailwind.surf](http://laravel-vue-tailwind.surf)

 ### Brief Description
-Coded in `Laravel v8.32`, Laravel Vuejs Tailwind Surf is a demo project.
+Coded with `Laravel v8.32`, Laravel Vuejs Tailwind Surf is a demo project.

 ### Basic Features
 1. This is a "demo" project but the additional sql file "resources.sql" contains "real" data gathered from various resources and the main focus is on learning Laravel, Vuejs, and Tailwind.